bplrdev/AuraPass/README.md

 ## ❤️ Support the Project

 AuraPass is an independent project built with care, not capital.
-It's free, open-source, and contains no ads, investors, or compromises.
+It's free, and contains no ads, investors, or compromises.

 If AuraPass brings you peace of mind and you'd like to support its continued development, please consider making a donation.
 Every contribution helps keep the project alive and independent.
 <p>